 The leading investors of Dunzo

-Dunzo’s funding total so far throughout all its rounds is $116.4M, as per The Spoon report.
-The platform’s most recent funding round took place on 1st September of this year, where it raised $28 million as part of its ongoing Series E funding round headed by Google and Lightstone Fund.
+On 1st September 2020, the platform it raised $28 million as part of its ongoing Series E funding round headed by Google and Lightstone Fund.

 Dunzo’s leading investors include Google, Blume Ventures, Aspada Investment, Alteria Capital, LGT Lightstone, 3L Capital, Moving Capital, Lightbox, and STIC Ventures.

-The past 6 months of the COVID19 pandemic have been crucial for Dunzo, with the platform attempting to use them to its advantage.
+The COVID19 pandemic has been crucial for Dunzo, with the platform attempting to use them to its advantage.
 The nationwide lockdown imposed owing to the pandemic has been chaotic for the delivery firm, as well as everyone who has a stake in it.
-As per a Your Story article, the platform’s founder Kabeer revealed that the firm’s last quarter had been one of its best performing quarters.
+As per a Your Story article, the platform’s founder Kabeer revealed that Dunzo doubled its annual sales in 2020.
 The platform has also unleashed various access points to assist the users in accessing the platform.